 While it is a complex chemical process when you grill or fry a steak – basically there are two key steps

-The first part is the actual cooking of the meat, this is raising your steak up to a desired internal temperature - cooking.
+The beginning is the cooking of the meat, this is raising your steak to a desired internal temperature – cooking.
 When you do this three main things happen:

-- Water (H20) - You have all heard that Mammals are mostly water, so 75% of your steak's muscle fibers are made up of this.
+- Water (H20) – You have all heard that Mammals are largly water, so 75% of the steak’s muscle are made this.
 As you heat or cook, water evaporates.
 This causes the meat to shrink and results in drying.
 So you can see why using a thermometer and controlling the process is very important and once the water has gone from the meat you can not get it back.

-- Fat - As your steak cooks away, the fat pockets or marbling in the meat become runny and are so absorbed into the meat.
+- Fat – As your steak cooks away, the fat bits or marbling in the meat become runny and are so nice into the meat.
 They are sweet in taste and really give flavor to a steak.
-This is the reason that marbling is so sought after in a steak is because of the true flavor it delivers during the cooking process.
+Marbling is so sought after in a steak asof the real flavor it delivers during the cooking process.

-Now, this step in the process is very important - searing the meat.
-The definition of searing is exposing the outside of your steak to extremely high temperatures.
-Do this only for a short period of time.
-This sudden exposure to heat causes a chemical reaction that is commonly called the Maillard reaction.
+Now, this step in the process is very important – searing the meat.
+The definition of searing is applying the outside of your meat or steak to pretty high temperatures.
+Do this only for a shortish period of time.
+This sudden exposure to heat causes a chemical reaction that is commonly called a Maillard reaction.

-The Maillard reaction begins at 300°F and occurs all the way up to 500°F. When the outside of the meat becomes much hotter than the inside a reaction (Maillard) occurs.
-Protein molecules in the meat are bonded in a coil-like fashion and when the heat is applied, those bonds begin to break and the coils will unwind.
-Next, a high percentage of the water content in the muscle fibers then leaks out.
-Also, carbonyl clusters of the sugars react with the nucleophilic amino acids, which produce glycosylamine and water.
-There are a number of complex chemical reactions that happen in the process that I will not go into here - however, the result of cooking at a surface temperature between 300 and 500°F the sugars turn brown and give you that amazing flavor.
+The Maillard reaction begins at 300°F and occurs all the way up to 500 degrees.
+The outside of the meat becomes much hotter than inside a reaction (Maillard) occurs.
+Protein molecules in the meat are joined in a coil-like fashion and when the heat is there, those bonds break and the coils disappear leaving tenderness.
+Next, a high percentage of the water amount in the muscle then leaks out.
+Also, carbonyl clusters of the sugars react to amino acids, which produce glycosylamine and water.
+There are a number of complex chemical reactions that happen in the process that I will not go into here – however, the result of cooking at a surface temperature between 300 and 500°F the sugars turn brown and give you that amazing flavor.

 How Do I Know When My Steak Is Done

 Measuring the internal temperature is the best way to cook the perfect steak.
-The most important tool a pitmaster can have is an instant-read thermometer because the difference between levels of steak doneness is only between 5 and 10°F.
+The important tool a pitmaster has is an instant or quick-read thermometer because the rating or level of steak doneness is only 5 and 10°F.